jasonchandler3245643/StatsProjectOne/README.md

 This project contains 1 Essay, 1 Formula Sheet, 2 Excel Assignments and 5 Java programs, and 1 In-Class Skills Assessment.
-Each individual assignment has its own folder with all relevant files.
-Some folders have their own README for specifics
+Each individual assignment has its own folder with all relevant files and their own READMEs.<br>

 ## Essay